railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_Location_Ex.rst

 	:scale: 90
 	:align: center

-	*Stock moves*
+	*Stock Moves*

-Because we are using two different companies, different stock moves have been generated.
+Because we are working in two different companies, different stock moves have been generated.
 The products have to move from OpenERP SA to OpenERP US for the products C. After the manufacturing process, the products A have to move from OpenERP US to OpenERP SA to be sold to the customer.